Katrina Pierce Charged With Using Names Of Homicide Victims To Collect Tax Refunds And Stimulus Checks, And She Has Gone To Prison Before For Similar Schemes

-By Dana Kozlov and Adam Harrington
+By Charlie De Mar, Dana Kozlov, and Adam Harrington

-CHICAGO (CBS) — Federal authorities on Thursday charged a woman with filing false tax returns and obtaining fraudulent COVID-19 stimulus payments using the identities of homicide victims in Chicago and beyond – some of them children.READ MORE: Man Shot, Critically Wounded In Grant Park Near Roosevelt Road
+CHICAGO (CBS) — Federal authorities on Thursday charged a woman with filing false tax returns and obtaining fraudulent COVID-19 stimulus payments using the identities of homicide victims in Chicago and beyond – some of them children.READ MORE: Mexican Independence Day Celebrations Could Bring More Gridlock Downtown: 'The City's Got Some Work To Do To'

+As CBS 2’s Charlie De Mar reported, the families of homicide victims and violence in Chicago were of course already grieving when they lost loved ones — only to be victimized all over again, this time financially.

 Katrina Pierce was charged with wire fraud and aggravated identity theft.
 She has already served a prison sentence for a pattern of similar crimes.